 Over two decades of surveillance

-Johns Hopkins researchers working on the White Mountain Apache reservation in the early 1980s observed high rates of bacterial infection.
-As a result, the Johns Hopkins Center for American Indian Health established a surveillance system to monitor how many people on the Navajo and White Mountain Apache reservations get sick from certain infections.
+Johns Hopkins researchers working on the White Mountain Apache Tribal lands in the early 1980s observed high rates of bacterial infections.
+As a result, the Johns Hopkins Center for American Indian Health established a surveillance system to monitor how many people on the Navajo Nation and White Mountain Apache Tribal lands get sick from certain infections.

-Our disease surveillance activities are conducted with partnering microbiology laboratories at Indian Health Service and private facilities across the reservations.
+Our disease surveillance activities are conducted with partnering microbiology laboratories at Indian Health Service and private facilities across the Tribal lands.
 When a case is identified, a medical chart review is conducted to gather more information on the disease event, patient demographics, vaccination history, hospitalization, and underlying medical conditions.
-Our surveillance system is comparable to the one used by the Centers for Disease Control and Prevention (CDC).
+Our surveillance system is modeled on the one used by the Centers for Disease Control and Prevention (CDC).
 The structural and methodological consistencies between the two surveillance systems allows for comparison of disease rates between Native American and general US populations.

 - Use of Haemophilus influenzae type b vaccine (i.e., Hib vaccine) has resulted in the near elimination of invasive Hib disease in Navajo and White Mountain Apache children.

-- The pediatric vaccine against Streptococcus pneumoniae (i.e, Prevnar vaccine) is highly effective in protecting children from invasive pneumococcal diseases caused by strains of Streptococcus pneumoniae targeted by the vaccine.
+- The pediatric vaccine against Streptococcus pneumoniae (i.e., Prevnar) is highly effective in protecting children from invasive pneumococcal diseases caused by strains of Streptococcus pneumoniae targeted by the vaccine.